message/iata/CZ.md

 - passengers younger than 18 years if accompanied by their parent(s) or legal guardian(s).
 2. Passengers must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to:
-- passengers arriving from Andorra, Australia, Bahrain, Canada, Chile, Chinese Taipei, Cyprus, Denmark, France, Hong Kong (SAR China), Iceland, Italy, Jordan, Korea (Rep.), Kuwait, Liechtenstein, Macao (SAR China), Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Qatar, Rwanda, San Marino, Saudi Arabia, Spain, Sweden, Switzerland, United Arab Emirates, Uruguay or Vatican City (Holy See);
+- passengers arriving from Andorra, Australia, Bahrain, Canada, Chile, Chinese Taipei, Denmark, France, Hong Kong (SAR China), Iceland, Italy, Jordan, Korea (Rep.), Kuwait, Liechtenstein, Macao (SAR China), Malta, Monaco, New Zealand, Norway, Portugal, Qatar, Rwanda, San Marino, Saudi Arabia, Spain, Sweden, Switzerland, United Arab Emirates, Uruguay or Vatican City (Holy See);
 - passengers arriving on a direct flight from Austria, Germany, Poland or Slovakia with a negative COVID-19 antigen test taken at most 48 hours before departure for a maximum stay of 24 hours.
 They must have a return ticket;
 - nationals of Czechia with a negative COVID-19 antigen test taken at most 48 hours before departure from the first embarkation point;
 - nationals of Czechia with a service passport traveling on duty for a maximum stay of 72 hours;